bonny/WordPress-Simple-Fields/readme.txt

   simple_fields_get_extended_return_values_for_field
   simple_fields_get_field_group_by_slug
   simple_fields_clear_caches
+- Lotsa code cleanups and stuff
+- Fixed ordering of fields when using simple_fields_register_field_group

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.